galiacheng/weblogic-aks-hci/README.md

     ```

 Now, you have a running WebLogic cluster with no application deployed.
 You can deploy application through WebLogic Administration Console.
-While, currently, no one can access the WebLogic Administration Console outside the AKS cluster, we have to expose it first!
+While, currently, no one can access the WebLogic Administration Console in the outside of the AKS cluster, we have to expose it first!

 ### Expose WebLogic cluster via Load Balancer